MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/activate-office365.md

 1. When you have confirmed that your organization has a plan that includes Azure Rights Management, go to the [Rights Management page](https://account.activedirectory.windowsazure.com/RmsOnline/Manage.aspx) in the Microsoft 365 admin center.

-    If you are prompted to sign in, use an account that is a global administrator for Office 365.
+    If you are prompted to sign in, use an account that is a global administrator.

     > [!TIP]
     > For admin center help, see [About the Microsoft 365 admin center](/office365/admin/admin-overview/about-the-admin-center).